-5 tips for better time management as an entrepreneur
+5 tips for better time management

 Whether you’re trying to be more productive, grow your business, or even just get your idea off the ground, time management can help you get there.
 Simply put, it’s coordinating your day for maximum impact.
 But how to get there (avoiding burnout and fear + doubt along the way) is murkier.